minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 To overcome this, the R package `fuzzyjoin` @fuzzyjoin was used.
-Using the functions clean_strings to remove special characters and `fuzzy_match` and `fuzzy_full_join` to join, a maximum distance between two values can be determined, here 5 characters. in the `fuzzy_full_join`, I defined that the names between the two dataframes can be matched if they are at most 5 characters distance from one another, while the variables Party and District need to be identical to match.
+Using the functions clean_strings to remove special characters and `fuzzy_match` and `fuzzy_full_join` to join, a maximum distance between two values can be determined.
+In the `fuzzy_full_join` function, I defined that the names between the two dataframes can be matched if they are at most 5 characters distance from one another, while the variables Party and District need to be identical to match.

 == Contribution data <contrib-data>